 As mentioned above, in recent years the fleet has grown in line with a long-term logic.
-Orderbook-total fleet equilibrium, based on current market conditions, must be around 20%-25% (scrapping plus industry growth, cumulative for two periods).
-In late 2020 and early 2021, several operators announced the closing of vessel construction contracts, thus increasing the current orderbook-to-fleet ratio to almost 21% as of August 2021.
+Orderbooktotal fleet equilibrium, based on current market conditions, must be around 20%-25% (scrapping plus industry growth, cumulative for two periods).
+In late 2020 and along 2021, several operators announced the closing of vessel construction contracts, thus increasing the current orderbook-tofleet ratio to almost 24.9%.

 In this context, it deserves mentioning that Hapag-Lloyd confirmed construction of 12 23,500 TEU vessels featuring high-efficiency, high-pressure, dual-fuel engines that run on LNG but can also burn conventional fuel if needed.

-iv.
+Additionally, it has confirmed the purchase of 5 ships of 13,000- iv.
 Pressure on Costs